 The Selfie Self-Destruct Scenario

-Still, many people are tempted by the relative ease with which you can snap your own headshot.
-On top of that, it’s free and free is always good, right?
-This is the Selfie Self-Destruct Scenario: “I’ll just take a selfie – and wonder why I’m not getting messages.”
-The quickest way to put your resume, application, etc. at the bottom of the list is to have a headshot selfie go with it.
-This goes for actors, models, etc.
+Still, many people are tempted by the relative ease with which you can snap your own selfie.
+On top of that, it is free and free is always good, right?
+This is the Selfie Self-Destruct Scenario: “I’ll just take a selfie – and wonder why I’m not getting messages from my profile.”
+The quickest way to put your resume, application, etc. at the bottom of the list is to have a selfie to go with it, regardless of the profession.

 This is also true with your LinkedIn profile, where a professional photographer is recommended.
-How about other professions – you name it: accountant, doctor, lawyer, real estate agent, etc. How likely are you to hire one of these after landing on their website and seeing a selfie as their headshot?
-Well, you might tell yourself it’s not that bad, but research proves otherwise.
+As noted, many professions are not immune: accountant, actor, doctor, lawyer, model, real estate agent, and so on.
+How likely are you to hire one of these after landing on their website and seeing a selfie as their headshot?
+While you might tell yourself using that selfie of you is not that bad, research proves otherwise.

 Finding a Professional Headshot Photographer

 Getting on the phone with them is also an opportunity to evaluate how much they know.
-Even if you don’t know yourself, ask them about their equipment and why they use it.
-Do they do retouching and what and why.
-Again, even if you don’t know about the topic, knowledgeable people generally sound knowledgeable.
-It’s an opportunity for you to see if they stumble.
+Even if you do not know yourself, ask them about their equipment and why they use it.
+Do they do retouching and what they do it on and why.
+Again, even if you do not know about the topic, knowledgeable people generally sound knowledgeable.
+It is an opportunity for you to see if they stumble.